-In case they fulfil the requisites for the advanced level, note that before reading the student's guide and actually starting the laboratory, students must acquire general knowledge about parallax and parallax proportionality relations.
-They should also be able to calculate the straight line distance between two Earth coordinates.
-Both things are explained in the CESAR Booklet, in "Parallax Effect" and "Earth Coordinates" chapters.
-Although in their guide's introduction, students are encouraged to read those chapters before they keep reading, it might be more useful if those concepts were explained in a lesson previous to the laboratory execution day.
+In case you decide to go on with the intermediate level, note that before reading the student's guide and actually starting the laboratory, students must acquire general knowledge about parallax and parallax proportionality relations.
+Those things are explained in the CESAR Booklet, in "Parallax Effect" chapter.
+Although in their guide's introduction, students are encouraged to read this chapter before they keep reading, it might be more useful if those concepts were explained in a lesson previous to the laboratory execution day.
 In that way they'll have time to settle the knowledge before doing the exercise, and the booklet will only be used as a reference document.
 In case you decide to do so, you'll find in the booklet all the information necessary for that lesson.

-Also, as said before, further chapters from the booklet can be read to expand the knowledge acquired in this activity and for better understanding the experiment:

-- Sunspots are used in the first step of the laboratory execution although there's no explanation regarding them.
-By reading or explaining to them the "Sun" chapter, they will understand what sunspots are. - As in this laboratory they'll be using images from a Venus transit, a brief explanation of what a transit is, is given in their guide.
-But the "Transits and Eclipses" chapter is much more detailed and will ease the the task of picturing the situation of the experiment and also expand their knowledge about this phenomenon. - In the conclusions they are asked to use a relation between the period and the radius of an orbit.
-The explanation to this relation can be found on the "Orbits and Kepler Laws" chapter.
+Also, as said before, further chapters from the booklet can be read to expand the knowledge acquired in this activity and for better understanding the experiment: Sunspots are used in the first step of the laboratory execution although there's no explanation regarding them.
+By reading or explaining to them the "Sun" chapter, they will understand what sunspots are.
+Also as in this laboratory they'll be using images from a Venus transit, a brief explanation of what a transit is, is given in their guide.
+But the "Transits and Eclipses" chapter is much more detailed and will ease the the task of picturing the situation of the experiment and also expand their knowledge about this phenomenon.

-Once they, at least, have understood "Parallax Effect" and "Earth Coordinates" chapters, they will be ready for the laboratory execution.
+Once they, at least, have understood "Parallax Effect" chapter, they will be ready for the laboratory execution.